 Athena’s operational activities are, inevitably, exposed to variations in weather conditions, which may impact the production and ultimately the earnings of each plant.
 Athena’s activities within complementary technologies reduces this risk.
 In addition, in order to minimise the risks related to the business forecasts, Athena only applies a realistic approach in terms of wind conditions and irradiation when forecasting the production.

-In recent years, Athena has been exposed to a number of regulatory changes regarding subsidies and settlement terms of renewable energy projects in the Company’s primary markets: Italy and Spain.
-With retroactive replacement of the support scheme applicable to renewable energy generation, tax measures, elimination of minimum guaranteed prices and changes in feedin tariffs, Athena’s profitability has been negatively impacted by a number of factors with limited possibilities of counteracting.
+In the past, Athena has been exposed to a number of regulatory changes regarding subsidies and settlement terms of renewable energy projects in the Company’s markets Italy and Spain.
+With retroactive replacement of the support scheme applicable to renewable energy generation, tax measures, elimination of minimum guaranteed prices and changes in feed-in tariffs, Athena’s profitability has been negatively impacted by a number of factors with limited possibilities of counteracting.
 To mitigate the negative consequences of the changes, in 2015, Athena initiated two arbitration procedures under the Energy Charter Treaty against respectively the Republic of Italy and the Kingdom of Spain.
-In November 2018, the Company was granted the final award for the arbitration against the Kingdom of Spain with a very positive outcome (see Company Announcement No. 17/2018) and it is currently challenging the appeal.
-The Kingdom of Spain has commenced an action with the SVEA Court of Appeal in order to overturn the Award.
+The Company was granted the final awards for the arbitrations against the Kingdom of Spain in November 2018 and against the Republic of Italy in December 2018 with a very positive outcome.
+Both Countries have commenced an action with the SVEA Court of Appeal in order to overturn the awards, and Athena is currently challenging such appeals.
+In the proceedings between Spain and Athena, the SVEA Court is considering whether referral to the EU Court of Justice is necessary, which, in such case, may result in a further delay in the appeal decision.
+Nonetheless, the Company has started the confirmation procedure of the Awards according to the 1958 New York Convention for its further enforcement.
+Potential further regulatory changes or variations in settlement terms or prices in Athena’s market may affect the Company’s projects.